Skip to navigation Skip to content

 Percentage of care (special rounding rules) + Read more ...

-Cuba automatically calculates the percentage of care used in the assessment when the number of nights care has been entered into the Care window.
+Cuba automatically calculates the percentage of care used in the assessment when the number of nights in care has been entered into the Care window.

 Service Officers may need to manually calculate the percentage of care, or explain how the figures were calculated, as percentages of care calculations have special rounding rules.